 As people grapple with what it means to work alongside others, we reach for metaphor and analogy to conjure the appropriate picture.
-I’ve heard clients say, “we want to build a family culture”, “we’re like one big family”, “they’re behaving like children”.
-These are red flags for me and I’ll explain why.
+I’ve heard clients say, “We want to build a family culture”; “we’re like one big family”; “they’re behaving like children”.
+These are red flags for me and I’ll explain why throughout this article.

-What’s the difference between families and teams, and why does it matter?
+What is the difference between families and teams?

-And certainly families can be highly purposeful and have a clear agenda, but it’s not a prerequisite for existence in the way it is for organisations.
-Despite the family narrative being common ways of exploring organizational life, the unintended consequences are more trouble than they’re worth.
+Despite the family narrative being common ways of exploring organisational life, the unintended consequences are more trouble than they’re worth.

 Seeing team members as children, even if just thought of rather than spoken, brings with it assumptions and behaviours about maturity, independence, skillfulness, and authority, and a manager or leader will find themselves thinking and engaging with that mindset.
 In reality, there is no reason why members of a team should be less mature, skilful, or responsible than their manager.
 They no doubt prove themselves to be adults in other domains of life, so why not at work where they are paid professionals?